ssyounge/ASIB/README.md

 ```

 Set `efficientnet_dropout` to control the dropout rate used in EfficientNet

 teachers.
 The default value is **0.3**.

+#### EfficientNet-L2 Batch Size

+EfficientNet-L2 requires more memory than ResNet teachers.
+A 96-image batch from `configs/dataset/cifar100.yaml` can exhaust a 24 GB GPU.
+Begin fine-tuning with around **32** images per batch and increase only if your card allows.

 #### Fine-tuning a Teacher